 A few hours west of Havana lies the charming town of Viñales, Cuba.
 It is tucked perfectly between forest covered cliffs, green tobacco fields, and sprawling valleys.
 A picturesque town within the Pinar del Rio Provence known for its fine Cuban cigars and friendly locals.

-The downtown is quaint and easily walkable, the landscape is breathtaking, and a plethora of local attractions will keep you entertained.
-A calm and relaxing destination that will force you to slow down and stay for a while.
-While the city center offers plenty to see, explore the countryside.
+The downtown is quaint and easily walkable, the landscape is breathtaking, and a plethora of unique attractions are sure to keep you entertained.
+Viñales is a calm and relaxing destination that will force you to slow down and tempt you to stay for a while.
+While the city center offers plenty to see, make sure you explore the countryside.
 Wander outside of town and immerse yourself in the city’s intoxicating personality.

 Few places on earth offer such an eclectic display of local culture.
-The streets of Viñales are perfect for people watching and picture-worthy happenings.
-Whether you catch a glimpse of local tobacco farmers, pieced together classic cars, or horse drawn carts, there is always something or someone to watch.
+The streets of Viñales are a beautiful hodgepodge of faded facades, street vendors, and pieced-together classic cars making it perfect for people watching and picture-worthy happenings.
+Whether you catch a glimpse of local tobacco farmers, basket weavers, or horse-drawn carts, there is always something or someone to watch.
 Small bars and restaurants line the main streets making it incredibly easy to find a front-row seat to the event.

 Tobacco farming is the backbone of Viñales.
 Large crops of tobacco leaves fill the valleys, while rudimentary drying and processing contraptions are set up along the perimeters.
-The Cuban government confiscates 90% of all tobacco after it has been harvested.
-This tobacco is sent to large facilities where rows of women hand make each cigar.
+The Cuban government confiscates 90% of all tobacco after it is harvested.
+This tobacco is then sent to large facilities where rows of women hand-make each and every cigar.
 These are the Cuban cigars you buy at local shops and in touristy areas.

 While the landscapes are overwhelmingly green and brown, the city of Viñales is remarkably colorful.
-The buildings are all coated in faded and pastel colors.
+The buildings are all coated in faded pastels.
 The cars, pulling from a more retro palette, can be seen in every color imaginable.
-It’s rare to see something that is black or white here.
+In fact, it’s rare to see anything black or white.

 Keep an eye out for the subtleties that make Viñales unique.
-Most locals leave their front doors wide open, stray dogs stroll the streets, pigs and donkeys can be found roaming around behind houses, and a random bunch of carrots can be seen lying on a front porch.
+Most locals leave their front doors wide open, stray dogs stroll the streets, pigs and donkeys can be found roaming beside houses, and random bunches of carrots or vegetables drape front stoops.

 Food is rationed in Cuba and grocery stores are fairly nonexistent.
-There are local panaderias that serve the allotted amount of bread, and markets that offer rice, milk, and eggs.
+There are local panaderias that serve the allotted serving of bread, and markets that offer rice, milk, and eggs.
 Small butcher shops offer cuts of chicken and pork.
 Beef is nearly impossible to come across and most food, including their processed chicken, is actually imported from China.
-When it comes to fruits and vegetables, small carts are setup along city streets offering a rotating selection of whatever is fresh.
+When it comes to fruits and vegetables, small carts are rolled into place along the city streets offering a rotating selection of whatever is fresh.

 While most people are drawn to Viñales for the cigars or the scenic overlooks, they are forced to admire the culture and fall in love with the locals.

-The lack of traditional infrastructure means locals must source their own water from stationary tanks, trucks or cisterns.
-Laundry must be done by hand and each house has clotheslines strung from the roof.
-Many homes have an unfinished set of cement stairs leading up to a flat roof that is perfect for peaceful breakfasts or watching the sunset.
+The lack of traditional infrastructure leaves locals with a broad range of complications unique to their area.
+There are no water lines running to Viñales so locals must source their own water from stationary tanks, trucks, or cisterns.
+Laundry must be done by hand in small buckets and hung to dry on clotheslines.
+Many homes have an unfinished set of cement stairs leading up to a flat roof that makes the perfect place for peaceful breakfasts and watching the unobstructed sunsets.

-While some comforts of home will be missed here, you’ll quickly learn to appreciate the unique setting and a way of life that is much more relaxed than what we are used to.
+While some comforts of home may be missed here, you’ll quickly learn to appreciate the unique ambiance and embrace the relaxed and simple way of life that is unlike anything we are used to.